ipfabric/docs/docs/IP_Fabric_API/intent_verification_rules.md

+---
+description: This tech note describes the association between the intent verification rules and the technology tables and how to read those associations through the API.
+---

 # Intent Verification Rules

 This tech note describes the association between the intent verification rules and the technology tables and how to read those associations through the API.